PSP-Archive/PSP-Archive.github.io/_posts/2022-10-16-MoonShell_PSP.md

 image: /assets/img/random/MoonShell_PSP.webp
 ---

-## Shell?

-The 'shells' here have nothing to do with sea shores, oil companies or tax dodging.
+The 'shells' mentioned here have nothing to do with sea shores, oil companies or tax dodging.
 Shells are apps for PSP that seek to replace the XrossMediaBar - the GUI that is at the heart of the system.
 These applications generally try to mimic a well known interface, and may try to market themselves as OS - operating systems.

 This is nonsense obviously, it takes more than a pretty UI to run Windows executables on a PSP.
 But some shells really do something beyond taking up Memory Stick space.
 They add features that are missing from the XMB, or hide others that are not perceived as useful.